long-held dream of desire and hope

 French lady breaks climbing record in a wheelchair at Mt.
 Kilimanjaro

 TANZANIA (eTN) - For two years, a French lady with a disability lived with a faint hope that one day she would be able to ascend the world’s highest freestanding mountain.
 Mount Kilimanjaro.

 A 33-year-old, both of Chrystel Alquier’s legs were paralyzed eleven years ago.
 Since then she has played the climbing in her mind, visualizing the excitement, capturing that moment only in the lenses deeply hidden in her heart.

 But now, her dream has become a reality.
-Miss Alquier set an incredible record for being the first female with a disability to ascend to the summit of Mount Kilimanjaro in northern Tanzania by using a wheelchair.
+Miss Alquier set an incredible record for being the second female with a disability to ascend to the summit of Mount Kilimanjaro in northern Tanzania by using a wheelchair.

 Authorities say that the lady spent only four days to make it to Uhuru Peak, which is 5,895 meters above sea level.

 As a result, the Kilimanjaro National Park Authority (KINAPA) Chief Park Warden, Mr. Erastus Lufungulo, awarded Miss Alquier with a special certificate of recognition for breaking such a rare record.

 “This is to certify that Miss Chrystel Alquier has successfully climbed Mount Kilimanjaro, the highest in Africa, to Uhuru Peak, 5,895 meters above sea level,” reads the certificate (No. 265014) issued on February 3, 2013.

 Miss Alquier, who embarked on her tedious journey on Wednesday, January 30, 2013 via Marangu route, successfully managed to reach the summit of Mount Kilimanjaro, popularly known as the roof of Africa, on February 2, 2013.